-Information regarding the abundance, spatial distribution, body condition, growth, and diversity of fish species in the MCR was collected for 10 years prior to the flow regime change and for 4 years since the flow regime change.
+Information regarding the abundance, spatial distribution, body condition, growth, and diversity of fish species in the MCR was collected for 10 years prior to the flow regime change and for 5 years since the flow regime change.
 These data were analyzed using hierarchical Bayesian methods as a robust and defensible way to assess trends over time and space, and the effects of the flow regime change on fish populations.
-Overall, trends in most fish population variables did not appear to be linked to the flow regime change, although there were some variables, such as body condition for several species, with trends that coincided with the flow regime change.
+Several fish population variables changed in years following the flow regime but because of the observational design of the study, and lack of strong correlations with hydrological variables, it is difficult to determine whether the change in flow regime caused these changes or merely coincided with them.

 There was an increase in species richness and evenness between 2001 and 2008 that was attributed to significant increases in the occupancy and/or density of several less common species.
 The probability of occupancy of Burbot, Lake Whitefish, Northern Pikeminnow, Rainbow Trout, Redside Shiner, and Sculpin species all increased between 2001 and 2005-2008, depending on the species.
 The abundance of more common species, such as Bull Trout and Mountain Whitefish remained relatively stable during this time period.
 Although the results suggest a substantial change in the fish community between 2001 and 2008, reasons for the change are unknown.
-Multivariate analyses suggested correlations between the density Northern Pikeminnow and reservoir elevation, and between Rainbow Trout density and several measures of discharge, suggesting that the increasing densities of some of the less common species may have been associated with variability in hydrological conditions.
+A second change in the fish community occurred following the flow regime change beginning in 2011, with declining richness and occupancy of most less common species, such as Burbot, Northern Pikeminnow, Rainbow Trout, and Sculpin species.
+At the same time, species evenness increased between 2011 and 2015, which was related to decreasing abundance of the most common species, Mountain Whitefish, and increasing abundance of Suckers.